vyperlang/vyper/.github/ISSUE_TEMPLATE/vip.md

 ## Backwards Compatibility
 All VIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The VIP must explain how the author proposes to deal with these incompatibilities.

+## Dependancies
+If this VIP depends on any other VIPs being implemented, please mention them.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/)